mimic-sussex/sema/static/docs/default-livecoding-language.md

-# Sema's Default Live Coding Language
+# Default Live Coding Language

 The code examples below work for *one* language, the default demo language.
 To run these commands, paste them in the top window and hit cmd+enter.
 That will evaluate the line.